Woman who lost husband in 9/11 attacks fights for justice

 "I have no forgiveness for them.
 They have no remorse," she said.

-Terry went on to tell me she's encouraged by a recent move to declassify some documents related to Sept.
+Terry went on to say she's encouraged by a recent move to declassify some documents related to Sept.
 11. It's a fight to learn more detail about who was involved in helping carry out the attacks.

 Scripps Only Content 2021